 bitcoinheaders.net currently supports fetching of either full Bitcoin headers or neutrino filter headers, both with a similar format.
 To ensure reliable access in the face of strict DNS filters, the data is encoded in IPv6 addresses in AAAA records and DNSSec signed to prevent some basic attacks.

-All headers and filter headers are encoded with an arbitrary two byte prefix (currently "2001:"), followed by a 0-indexed order nibble (as nameservers often reorder responses).
-Bitcoin headers are then prefixed by a single version byte (currently version 0 - two 0 nibbles) and placed into the remaining 80 bytes of six IPv6 addresses.
-Filter headers are simply placed into three IPv6 addresses with a 17-nibble (8.5 byte) 0 suffix.
+All headers and filter headers are encoded with an arbitrary one byte prefix (which you must ignore, as it may change in the future), followed by a 0-indexed order byte (as nameservers often reorder responses).
+Entries are then prefixed by a single version byte (currently version 1) and placed into the remaining bytes of the IPv6 addresses.

 The genesis block header is, thus, encoded as (note that the responses are usually not sorted):